Kelani River

 The Kelani River (කැළණි ගඟ) is a 145 km river in Sri Lanka.
-Ranking as the fourth-longest river in the country, it stretches from the Sri Pada Mountain Range to Colombo.
+The fourth-longest river in the country, it stretches from the Sri Pada Mountain Range to Colombo.
 It flows through or borders the Sri Lankan districts of Nuwara Eliya, Ratnapura, Kegalle, Gampaha and Colombo.
 The Kelani River also flows through the capital of Sri Lanka, Colombo, and provides 80% of its drinking water.

 Hydrology

 The Kelani River has two main tributaries in its upper reaches: the Kehelgamu Oya and the Maskeli Oya.
 These two contribute to hydro-electric production in Sri Lanka, housing several major reservoirs, ponds and power stations.
 Castlereigh Reservoir and Norton Reservoir are constructed across the Kehelgamu Oya, while Maskeliya Reservoir, Canyon Reservoir and Laxapana Reservoir are constructed across the Maskeli Oya.
 In its lower reaches, some more tributaries connect to the Kelani River, out of which the most famous are the We Oya at Yatiyanthota, the Gurugoda Oya at Ruwanwella, and the Seethawaka Ganga at Avissawella.